LiMinggang/madedit-mod/README.txt

 New: MadPython recording enhencement to support keyboard commands
 New: Improve MadPython API to support readable APIs
 New: Japanese Translation(Thanks Tilt <tiltstr@gmail.com>)
+New: Package for FreeBSD 12.0
+Fix: wxWidgets 3.0.x backward compatibility
 Change *nix build to use shared libs released by the OS.
-You have to install libwxgtk by your self Update boostpython to 1.70
+You have to install libwxgtk by yourself Add wxWidgets version number in About dialog
+Update boostpython to 1.70
+Update boost to 1.70

 Mod v0.4.16
 1.New: Change foreground and backgroud colour for all the text controls in main frame